Dallas Car Accident Lawyer

 When you are driving on the road you should devote all your attention to driving, you owe it to yourself and to other drivers on the road.
 In addition to the above factors, which contribute to accidents, there are some other notable factors that lead to accidents throughout Dallas and Texas.
 One of the most well-documented reasons for accidents is when the driver was not paying attention.
 According to the Texas Department of Transportation, there were over 75,000 accidents last year alone that could be attributed to the driver not paying attention.
 This is an astounding statistic and one that should resonate with drivers in Dallas.

 If a victim’s injuries are fatal, Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 71.004 provides that the decedent’s spouse, children, or parents may bring a wrongful death action against the negligent driver.
 Tex.
 Civ.
 Prac. & Rem.
-Code Ann. § 71.002 states that “a person is liable for damages arising from an injury that causes an individual’s death if the injury was caused by the person’s … wrongful act, neglect, carelessness, [or] unskillfulness.”
+Code Ann. § 71.002 states that, if someone is found to have commited a wrongful act, a careless act, an unskilled act, or neglectful act, that person is liable for any damages incurred as a result that act which caused the injury leading to the other person’s death.
 Some examples of negligent, aggressive, and reckless driver actions which frequently cause preventable accidents include:

 - Distracted driving, such as texting instead of paying attention to the road.